santealtamura97/Expert-System-in-Clips-BattleShip-Game/README.md

 # Expert-System-in-Clips[BattleShip Game]
-Read the "relazioneCLIPS" to find out more!
+Read the "relazioneCLIPS.pdf" to find out more!